Bongaigaon

-The city today has evolved to be one of the major commercial and business hubs of the state, with increasing numbers of shopping malls, restaurants, hotels, residential apartments and educational institutions.
-The city also serves as the base for tourism to places such as the Manas National Park.
-Centrally located within the state, the city has a vibrant Assamese township and culture.

 Etymology

 According to lore, the name 'Bongaigaon' derives from the words 'bon' (wild) and 'gai' (cow).
 In the distant past, wild cows were often a menace to villagers in this area, due to which the district got its name.

 History

 Bijni Kingdom

-The area was ruled by zamindars hailing from the Koch belonging to Indo-Mongoloid ethnic group of peoples from the 15th century to the end of princely states in 1956.
+The area was ruled by zamindars hailing from the Koch belonging to Indo-Mongoloid ethnic group of peoples from the 16th century to the end of princely states in 1956.

 Administrative changes under British rule

 The original Goalpara district was first created in 1822 by David Scott, an employee of the East India Company and the first Commissioner of newly created North east Rangpur district headquarters at Rangpur town (now in Bangladesh).
 The newly created Goalpara district was connected with North-east Rangpur district for administration.
 The area, formerly part of the Bijni Kingdom, which included the undivided Garo Hills district constituted the Undivided Goalpara district area in 1822.
 In 1866, Garo Hills was separated from the Goalpara district area, and in the same year a new district named "Greater Koch Behar" was created and the remaining portion of Goalpara district was withdrawn from Rangpur and tagged with Koch Behar.
 In 1874 a new province, the Assam Valley Province, was created by the British government, and Goalpara district area was withdrawn from Koch Behar and tagged with Assam Province, which continues until today.
 The original Goalpara district is now split into five districts: Goalpara, Dhubri, Kokrajhar, Bongaigoan, and Chirang.